XDeadUndertaler/Route-Rover-App/README.md

   - an assumed visit length per location
   - travel time between stops, calculated from real coordinates
   - a fixed touring window per day (e.g. 9 AM–5 PM)
-  - locations that don't fit within the requested number of days are listed separately rather than silently overflowing
+  - locations that don't fit within the requested number of days are listed separately, rather than silently overflowing
 - **Show/hide password toggles** on login and registration
 - Dark, modern UI built with plain `tkinter` (no extra GUI dependencies)